Vietnam national football team: Sponsorship

-The team has sponsors including: Acecook Vietnam, Yanmar, Honda, Sony, Sabeco Brewery, Coca-Cola, Vinamilk, Kao, Herbalife Nutrition, Trung Nguyên, Honda, Red Bull, VNPay, FPT Play, and VTVcab.
+The team has sponsors including: Acecook Vietnam, Yanmar, Honda, Sony, Sabeco Brewery, Coca-Cola, Vinamilk, Kao, Herbalife Nutrition, Trung Nguyên, Red Bull, VNPay, FPT Play, and VTVcab.

 Logo

+Hai Long in a 2025 match, wearing the national team's standard jersey with the Vietnamese flag and holding the pennant with the federation's logo.

 Unlike many national teams in the world, Vietnam is one of the few football teams to not feature their federation (VFF) logo, or logo that is styled from a national emblem/coat of arms such as Russia, Australia or Poland at their jersey, but rather the national flag.
-The few other FIFA members to feature the national flag include Palestine, North Korea, Switzerland, and Turkey, and currently is the only team to not feature the logo in Southeast Asia.
+The few other FIFA members to feature the national flag include Palestine, North Korea, Switzerland, and Turkey, and was one of the only teams to not feature the logo in Southeast Asia, alongside its Philippine fellows in 2026.
 The logo of VFF is used on the team's gear (hats, bags, masks, coats, captain's armband in friendly matches,...) and in products of multimedia for the team.
-However, in the 1998 AFF Championship, team Vietnam used the former VFF logo on their jersey officially.
+However, in the 1998 AFF Championship, team Vietnam used the then-VFF logo on their jersey officially.

-Despite VFF unveiling a logo of a dragon for the national football team in 2017 (similar to the logo of an elephant for Thailand), it was not incorporated onto the national jersey due to negative reception from media and supporters.
+Despite VFF unveiling a logo of a dragon for the national football team in 2017, it was not incorporated onto the national jersey due to negative reception from media and supporters.
 Furthermore, the dragon logo was intended only for the men's national team at first, which would be unreasonable if it was also incorporated into the national jerseys and the uniforms of other teams (women's teams, youth teams, futsal teams, beach soccer teams).
-Afterwards, it was removed.
+Afterwards, it was never utilized.